dizzib/WhoDoTheyServe.com/app/doc/about.md

 ### About

-WhoDoTheyServe.com is a non-profit [opensource] effort to track and visualise the rapidly changing global political, banking and corporate power structure.
-A secondary purpose is to highlight possible [conflict of interest][coi].
+WhoDoTheyServe.com is a non-profit [opensource] effort to visualise the global political, financial and corporate power structure.
+A secondary purpose is to highlight possible
+[conflict of interest][coi].

 Actors and connections are backed up with evidence from reputable and official